spatialos/UnrealGDKTestGyms/USER_MANUAL.md

 #### What is a gym
 * A gym is a level containing a minimal number of actors, with simple behaviours, necessary to demonstrate some peice of functionality in the Spatial GDK for Unreal.
-* We use gyms to helps quickly, visualy identifiy if some feature is working.
+* We use gyms to help quickly visualize if some feature is working.

 #### Project layout
 ```